darasus/ai-blog/content/how-to-make-your-kitchen-a-healthier-place.md

   change the way you cook your food, such as cooking your vegetables in healthy oils, spices, herbs, and slow-cooking a slow cooker will save you money in the long term.
+intro: "You probably don’t need anyone to tell you that the modern Western diet is not healthy.
+Whether in a home, restaurant, cafeteria or any other eatery, almost all food establishments serve high-calorie, high-sugar and high-fat meals that are laden with salt and unhealthy oils.What is unfortunate about this situation is that many people have no choice but to eat this way on a regular basis.
+If you work in an office, it’s highly likely that your building has its own kitchen where a catered lunch service prepares hot lunches for staff every day.
+Similarly, if you go to school, there will most likely be a canteen serving the same type of unhealthy food as an adult educational institution.The good news is that even if you are stuck eating these foods on a daily basis, you can make your kitchen a healthier place by altering what goes into the meals you cook at home and the ones that you buy.
+Here are some tips on how you can do just that:"
 ---

 ## Change what you buy